Portrayals of Sri Lankan Tamils in Indian cinema: The Terrorist (1997)

 Directed by Santhosh Sivan, The Terrorist (1997) had former Prime Minister Rajiv Gandhi's assassination and the Sri Lankan civil war as its backdrop.
 The film won a number of awards at international film festivals and actor John Malkovich, who first saw the film at the 1998 Cairo International Film Festival, subsequently adopted the film as an executive producer.
 Critic Roger Ebert has included the film in his series of "Great Movies" reviews.

 2000s in film

 Thenali (2000)

 The comedy drama Thenali (2000), directed by K. S. Ravikumar, featured Kamal Haasan in the lead role of a Sri Lankan Tamil refugee, who has come to Chennai for psychiatric treatment.
 His numerous phobias had developed due to the trauma he encountered during the Sri Lankan Civil War.
 In order to get his Jaffna accent correct, Kamal Haasan took lessons from prominent television host, Abdul Hameed.

 Kaatrukkenna Veli (2001)

 Pugazhendhi Thangaraj's drama film Kaatrukkenna Veli (2001) told the story of a former LTTE fighter moving to India.
 Actors including Arun Pandian, Khushbu and Sujitha portrayed Sri Lankan Tamils.

-Nandha (2001)
+Nandhaa (2001)

-Bala's drama film Nandha (2001) featured the female lead, portrayed by Laila, as a Sri Lankan Tamil refugee, who takes shelter in a refugee camp in India.
+Bala's drama film Nandhaa (2001) featured the female lead, portrayed by Laila, as a Sri Lankan Tamil refugee, who takes shelter in a refugee camp in India.